tell-k/uadetector/README.rst

     useragent_class='xxxx.MyUserAgent'
  )

 Web Frameworks
 ----------------------

 Some Web frameworks provide a way to extend in a different way from WSGI Middleware.
 We provide shortcuts according to that way.

-** Caution: I don't intend to actively respond to the framework.
-If you are worried, you should use WSGIMiddleware. **
+**Caution: I don't intend to actively respond to the framework.
+If you are worried, you should use WSGIMiddleware.**

 Django
 ~~~~~~~~~

-You can use Django's `MIDDLEWARE`. like this.
+You can use Django's ``MIDDLEWARE``.

 .. code-block:: python

  # settings.py

  MIDDLEWARE = [
     # Add UADetecorMiddleware